 Our Streets, Our Stories

+Our oral history map collects stories from BPL's Our Streets, Our Stories.
+Search the map by clicking on a neighborhood, or type in a search term to find audio stories from every-day Brooklynites.
 To search BPL's digital collection for documents relating to these oral histories, or to download audio files of individual interviews, visit our catalog.
-You can also explore our oral histories on SoundCloud, Tumblr, or click below to listen to some of our highlighted collections.
+You can also explore our oral histories on SoundCloud or Tumblr.